carvalhochris/WPurity/readme.md

-# WordPress API with Django Rest Framework
+# Sanitise your WordPress posts with Django Rest Framework

-This app provides a RESTful API for retrieving WordPress posts using Django Rest Framework and sanitising them of HTML tags.
+This app provides a RESTful API for retrieving WordPress posts using Django Rest Framework and sanitises them of HTML tags.
 The API endpoint returns data in JSON format and is built using Python 3.

 [Live Demo](https://wp-purity.herokuapp.com/wordpress/)